finbarkizito/sql_exploratory_data_analysis_project/README.md

 # SQL Exploratory Data Analysis Project

 ## Project Overview
 This project focuses on **Exploratory Data Analysis (EDA)** using **Microsoft SQL Server**.
 The goal is to apply a structured, repeatable framework to explore, profile, and analyze sales, customer, and product data.
-The work mirrors a real-world scenario where a data analyst joins an existing team, gains access to a database, and must quickly understand the data to answer core business questions.

 ---